Estimation in functional linear quantile regression: Rates of convergence

 The i.i.d. assumption is conventional.
 It is beyond the scope of the paper to extend the theory to dependent data.
-Note that \cite{HK10} discussed weakly dependent functional data.
+Note that \citet{HK10} discussed weakly dependent functional data.
 Assumption (A2) is a mild moment restriction.
+Here no moment condition on $Y$ is needed, so $\E[ Y ]$ may not exist.